Eco-Friendly Pet Toys: Safe, Sustainable Play

 Why eco-friendly toys matter

 Pets interact with toys using their mouths and paws, so materials and finishes matter.
 Choosing responsibly sourced rubber, recycled or compostable fibres, plant-based dyes, and durable designs reduces waste and lowers the risk of unnecessary chemical exposure.
-It also helps cut down on fast-trash plastic that breaks quickly and ends up in landfill.
+If you're comparing which options are safest, what materials are safest for dog toys breaks down how natural rubber, hemp, cotton and recycled materials compare for chewing safety and durability.
+These same material choices also apply to everyday pet products like feeding bowls, where options such as bamboo, stainless steel, and plastic can vary significantly in safety and long-term durability.

 Learn more via the Pet Sustainability Coalition.